 Under the “User Preferences” tab, you’ll find some options to set Yesplan to your personal preferences:

-- Time of day Teamplanner day view will scroll to when opened: determines the time at which the Teamplanner day view opens.
+- Time of day Teamplanner day view will scroll to when opened: Determines the time at which the Teamplanner day view opens.
 You can change this if you mostly schedule human resources for the evenings, for example.
 You must choose a value between 0 and 22, and the default is “7”.

-This tab is used to manage the elements you follow and set the rules for updates.
+This tab is used to manage the elements you follow and to set the rules for updates.
 See Updates for more information.

 Yesplan automatically creates an API key for the iCalender links of resources.
 This key is then given the client “calendarapp”.